TeamHypersomnia/Hypersomnia/docs/pages/todo/reassurements.md

 summary: We don't need to do this yet, because...
 ---

+- For now, don't make commands for creating/deleting/duplicating mode vars
+	- Just in testbed populate all types with one vars instance

 - For now don't worry about maximum size, it's enough until DM
 	- In production, we will always reserve max used ever on startup
 		- we'll reserve the maximum (which will probably be half the maximum texture GPU size)